Post job

 A health information technician is primarily responsible for managing and handling patient information, ensuring accuracy and confidentiality.
 They coordinate with various health care workers to gather patient data, laboratory results, test findings, and medical histories, encoding them in clinical databases in a timely and efficient manner.
 They must analyze every information to detect any inconsistencies, performing corrective measures right away.
 Furthermore, as a health information technician, it is essential to utilize particular software and systems when processing information, all while adhering to the hospital's policies and regulations.

-There are some key differences in responsibilities as well.
-For example, a medical coder responsibilities require skills like "cpc," "icd-10-cm," "ahima," and "clinical documentation."
+There are some key differences in the responsibilities of each position.
+For example, medical coder responsibilities require skills like "cpc," "icd-10-cm," "ahima," and "clinical documentation."
 Meanwhile a typical health information technician has skills in areas such as "customer service," "patient care," "office equipment," and "transcription."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 An information management specialist is responsible for maintaining the security benchmark of all databases across the organization to support business functions and client requirements.
 Information management specialists sort and file data on the network systems and pull up reports from the storage database.
 They also analyze project management plans and utilize data tools to identify solutions and collect critical information.
 An information management specialist handles data management system troubleshooting and provide resolution reports to avoid downtime reoccurrence.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that medical coder responsibilities requires skills like "cpc," "icd-10-cm," "ahima," and "clinical documentation."
-But an information management specialist might use skills, such as, "customer service," "patient care," "phone calls," and "cpt."
+For example, resumes show us that medical coder responsibilities requires skills like "cpc," "icd-10-cm," "ahima," and "clinical documentation."
+But an information management specialist might use other skills in their typical duties, such as, "customer service," "patient care," "phone calls," and "cpt."

 A release of information specialist is primarily in charge of retrieving and releasing data to qualified recipients while adhering to the guidelines and confidentiality protocols that aim to protect sensitive information.
 Although the extent of their responsibilities usually depends on their industry or company of employment, it usually includes maintaining records of procedures and transactions, preparing and processing documents, organizing files, producing progress reports to managers, and keeping an eye out for any inconsistencies, resolving them promptly and efficiently.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a medical coder is likely to be skilled in "cpc," "icd-10-cm," "ahima," and "clinical documentation," while a typical release of information specialist is skilled in "customer service," "roi," "phone calls," and "patient care."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a medical coder is likely to be skilled in "cpc," "icd-10-cm," "ahima," and "clinical documentation," while a typical release of information specialist is skilled in "customer service," "roi," "phone calls," and "patient care."

-Releases of information specialist are known to earn similar educational levels when compared to medical coders.
-Additionally, they're 0.9% less likely to graduate with a Master's Degree, and 0.4% less likely to earn a Doctoral Degree.
+Releases of information specialist earn the highest salary when working in the insurance industry, where they receive an average salary of $51,336.
+Comparatively, medical coders have the highest earning potential in the health care industry, with an average salary of $52,925.releases of information specialist typically earn similar educational levels compared to medical coders.
+Specifically, they're 0.9% less likely to graduate with a Master's Degree, and 0.4% less likely to earn a Doctoral Degree.

 A reimbursement specialist is responsible for analyzing insurance documents, processing reimbursement claims, and releasing accurate billing statements for insurance claims.
 Reimbursement specialists must have excellent analytical skills, especially on performing clerical tasks to evaluate insurance cases, investigate cases, and update the account information of the clients on the database.
 They should also have impeccable communication skills and understanding of the insurance processes to be able to coordinate with the clients, explaining the procedures of their claims accurately, and coordinate with the insurance management to improve the claims processes.